katjam/tech-exeter-try-elm/PITCHME.md

 # About you
 ## (Assumptions I'm making)

-@ul
+- You might not share the same approah to codeing as me.
+- Maybe you like to plan a whole structure instead of jumping in.
+- Probably share some of the same goals...

 - Don't mind having fun
 - Value safety & efficiency
-- Want to deserve trust
+- You want your clients to trust you for good reason
 - Might think new tech is fun - but old tech is safer

-@ulend

-Note:

-- You might not share the same approah to codeing as me.
-- Hopefully you are more responsible.
-- Probably share some of the same goals...

 ---